sulabh915/Cheatsheet_database_and_scripts/Active_directory/Attack After Domain Compromise.md

 #### Golden ticket attack :
 A Golden Ticket attack is a powerful post-exploitation technique where an attacker forges a Kerberos Ticket Granting Ticket (TGT) using the stolen hash of the KRBTGT account in Active Directory.
-This forged ticket gives the attacker unrestricted access to any resource in the domain — allowing them to impersonate any user, including domain admins, and maintain persistent control
+This forged ticket gives the attacker unrestricted access to any resource in the domain — allowing them to impersonate any user, including domain admins, and maintain persistent control.
 ```bash
 #requirements
 kbrtgt:hash